baggepinnen/SignalAlignment.jl/README.md

 One use case for this is when two different instruments are used to record something that is going on, but they may record at different sample rates, have no synchronization, or have different time offsets.
 Before analyzing such experiments, it may be helpful to align the signals to each other.

 # Function reference
-- `align_signals`: Main entrypoint for signal alignment
+- `align_signals(signals, method; master, by, output)`: Main entrypoint for signal alignment
 - `syncplot`: takes the same arguments as `align_signals` (except `output`) and plots the aligned signals

 ## Method reference
 The method indicates how alignment is computed.
 The method is specified by passing a `method` argument to `align_signals`.
 The following methods are available:

-- `Delay`: Align signals by shifting them with respect to each other
+- `Delay(; delay_method)`: Align signals by shifting them with respect to each other
-    - `delay_method = DTWDelay()`: Align signals by computing the optimal delay using Dynamic-Time Warping
+    - `delay_method = DTWDelay()`: Align signals by computing the optimal delay using Dynamic-Time Warping.
+This can be computationally expensive for very long signals, but is more robust than `XcorrDelay`.
     - `delay_method = XcorrDelay()`: Align signals by computing the optimal delay using cross-correlation
 - `Warp`: Align signals by warping them with respect to each other
     - `warp_method = DTW()`: Align signals by computing the optimal warp using Dynamic-Time Warping.
 See [DynamicAxisWarping.jl](https://github.com/baggepinnen/DynamicAxisWarping.jl) for options to `DTW`.